Philip Green calls on BHS inquiry chair to resign

 The lower house of parliament's Business and Work and Pensions committees are conducting a broader investigation, and Green is scheduled to give evidence at a joint hearing on June 15.

-In a letter to Frank Field, chair of the Work and Pensions committee published late Friday, Green accused him of "leaping to conclusions" before hearing evidence and indicated he might not attend next week unless Field resigns.
+In a letter to Frank Field, chair of the Work and Pensions committee, Green indicated he might not attend next week unless Field resigns.

 "I therefore require you to resign immediately from this inquiry."